Bottom-fixed offshore wind

 All the activities of France Energies Marines contribute to providing solutions to the bottom-fixed offshore wind sector.
 This is mainly achieved through collaborative R&D projects which allow in particular to :

-- Reduce uncertainties on the characterisation of wind resources and thus contribute to the optimization of production (CARAVELE project);
+- Reduce uncertainties on the characterisation of wind resources and thus contribute to the optimization of production (CARAVELE and DRACCAR-NEMO projects);

-- Better characterise the physical environment such as wave fields, but also soils, and thus integrate more precise data for the design of systems (DIME and GEOSISMEM projects);
+- Better characterise the physical environment such as wave fields, but also soils, and thus integrate more precise data for the design of systems (DIME, GEOSISMEM and OROWSHI projects);

-- Better characterise sediment transport, particularly that linked to the movement of underwater dunes, while integrating the study of the ecosystem (DUNES project);
+- Better characterise sediment transport, particularly that linked to the movement of underwater dunes, while integrating the study of the ecosystem (DUNES and MODULLES projects);

 - Better evaluate the interactions with soils representative of French sea facades (including carbonated soils) taking into account the new rigid behaviour of monopiles in order to design the foundations for a 30-year life span (SOLCYP+ project);